For the financial year 2019-20 (1 April 2019 to 31 March 2020), we allocated £90 million in formula teaching capital funding.

 Teaching capital grants were made to higher education providers registered with the OfS in the Approved (fee cap) category.

 Teaching capital allocations were provided to enhance the learning experience of higher education students, by helping raise the quality of their learning and teaching facilities.

-Providers might use their grants to invest in high-quality buildings, equipment or information technology.
+Providers could use their grants to invest in high-quality buildings, equipment or information technology.

-Capital grants are made for (and have to be spent within) a specific financial year.
-So for 2018-19 providers will have to have completely spent their allocation by the end of March 2019.
+Capital grants were made for (and had to be spent within) a specific financial year.
+For 2019-20, providers had to completely spend their allocation by the end of March 2020.

 Other capital grants